opstrace/opstrace/docs/guides/administrator/adding-and-managing-users.md

 ## Introduction

-An administrator can provision and manage users in Opstrace.
+An administrator can provision and manage "users" in Opstrace.
-Users allow authentication against our web UI and the per-tenant Grafana UI.
+A "user" represents a human interacting with the Opstrace UI in an interactive session; the authentication proof is meant to be presented by a browser.
 An administrator can then* provide fine-grained permissions for what users can and cannot do.

 ![users management UI overview](../../assets/users-guide-overview-1.jpg)